robbintt/outlines/praxes/exercise-heart-rate-reference.md

 ## References

 1. [CALCULATING YOUR TARGET HEART RATE](https://www.canyonranch.com/blog/fitness/calculating-your-target-heart-rate/)
-    - The reference for these facts, and it has no citations.
+    - This is the reference for some of these facts, and it has no citations.
     - Please verify ALL data with the AHA or other entity and remove this reference.
 I have read similar things elsewhere, but that's not a substitute for real citations.